-Data marked with "semipass" are data which may be useful, but are known to have issues which does not allow them to be used in the creation of the data-products.
-The name of the Scheduling Block that was used to generate the data is shown to make it easier to understand which data are contained in the products.
+Data marked with "semipass" are data which may be useful, but are known to have issues which lead them to be excluded from the creation of the data-products (e.g., missing calibrators, too little science data).
+The name of the Scheduling Block that was used to aquire the data is shown to make it easier to understand which data are contained in the products.
 We also offer the possibility to expand the entire list of source names contained in the products.